baiyub29/regulation_simulation/README.md

-Download main.m, s2.m and u.m in the same file fold.
-Then run main.m in MATLAB.
+Download observer_closed.m, s2.m, s1in_tx.m, s2in_tx.m and u_s.m in the same file fold.
+Then run observer_closed.m in MATLAB.